-The Guelph Lab is a joint initiative of the University of Guelph and City of Guelph.
-The Lab serves two functions: it supports innovation within both organizations and it links City initiatives to research and teaching at the University.
+The Guelph Lab is a joint initiative of the City of Guelph and the University of Guelph.

 The Guelph Lab offers the City, University and community an effective way to come together, using research, collaboration and experimentation to find promising solutions to the shared challenges we face.

 How we Work